 (He does, and smiles spontaneously at his fortune.)

 RAY: “Good luck comes in slender currents, misfortune in a rolling tide.”

 RAY: So – wanna be my slender current?

 (They look at each other.
 Things are happening.)

-A young woman hires a contractor to re-do her new apartment.
+THE STORY: A young woman hires a contractor to re-do her new apartment.
 He does a terrific job, but what are those sounds coming from behind the walls?

-This script was originally called “The Master Builder;” a title decidedly less provocative and much less embarrassing.
+THE BACKSTORY: This script was originally called “The Master Builder;” a title decidedly less provocative and much less embarrassing.
 I was unable to be around for the first two weeks of the filming, and by the time I arrived disaster had struck and there was nothing I could do: the on-set producer had let everything slip and slide, not minding when the director decided to completely re-write my dialogue.
 He kept all of the scenes in order and intact, he only changed the words, churning out turgid soap-opera sentences that were even more embarrassing than the title imposed by the network.
 I removed my name from the final product, using a pseudonym.
 One reviewer loved the plotting and the pacing but commented that the dialogue was unbelievably puerile.
 Ah, well….
 I still get many residuals – the film is quite popular in spite of it all.